mkargus/PartToTerrain/README.md

 wally install
 ```

-4. To compile the plugin without the test scripts, run Rojo with this command:
+4. To compile the plugin, run Rojo with this command:
 ```
-rojo build -o PartToTerrain.rbxmx
+rojo build -p PartToTerrain.rbxm
 ```

 ## Credits